-Government-wide Statements: The statement of net assets and the statement of activities display information about the primary government.
+Government-wide Statements: The statement of net position and the statement of activities display information about the primary government.
 These statements include the financial activities of the overall government.
 Eliminations have been made to minimize the double counting of internal activities.
-Governmental activities generally are financed through taxes, intergovernmental revenues, and other non-exchange transactions.
+Governmental activities generally are financed through taxes, inter-governmental revenues, and other non-exchange transactions.